thelearn-tech/thelearn-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Pritam Behera and I always to create something useful.
 Someting that helps people.
-My most of the code are in `Shell/Bash` and some in `Python|.
+My most of the code are in `Shell/Bash` and some in `Python`.
 I am still learning python as I said before.
 I make programs for `Linux` and `Termux| ONLY.

 This year goal to improve `Friday Assistant`.

-🔭 I’m currently working on making `Friday better`
+🔭 I’m currently working on making Friday better.

 🌱 I’m currently learning `Python`